-I'm not gonna lie to you, I'm not massively into working out, and I'm definitely not the kind of person who goes to the gym five times a week.
+I’m not gonna lie to you, I’m not massively into working out, and I’m definitely not the kind of person who goes to the gym five times a week.
 However, I do try and do some form of physical exercise a few times a week.
 I always notice how much it improves my mood, and makes me feel energised for the rest of the day.
 We switch it up between pilates, running, dancing and HIIT.
-Moving your body in any way is always going to be good for you, even if it's just going for a walk.
+Moving your body is always going to be beneficial to you, even if it’s just going for a walk.

-A few weeks ago I talked about my skincare routine and some of the products I'm enjoying at the moment.
-My skincare routine is something that I do twice a day, morning & night, and it's a really important part of my day.
-In the morning it helps me feel ready for the day, and at night it's part of my routine in winding down for sleep.
-It's a very easy way to both physically and mentally take care of yourself.
-With every product I use, it's an act of kindness to myself.
-It sounds cheesy but it's true.
+A few weeks ago, I talked about my skincare routine and some of the products I’m enjoying at the moment.
+My skincare routine is something that I do twice a day, morning & night, and it’s a really important part of my day.
+In the morning, it helps me feel ready for the day, and at night it’s part of my routine in winding down for sleep.
+It’s an easy way to both physically and mentally take care of yourself.
+With every product I use, it’s an act of kindness to myself.
+It sounds cheesy, but it’s true.

 At the moment this is obviously something that we’re only doing virtually, but a chat with our friends and family always helps us feel better.
 Whether it’s being able to share your concerns with someone you love or forgetting about everything with a boozy virtual quiz, spending time with people we care about is vital to our wellbeing.

 09. LOOKING AFTER OUR PLANTS